modflowpy/xattree/docs/md/tutorial.md

 #### Collections

 Child collections give you more flexibility in naming your children.
 Dictionaries and lists are supported. `xattree` will "flatten" dictionaries and lists of child types before attaching them to the `DataTree`.
-Changes applied to the attribute collection via builtin methods will be reflected in the data tree's children and vice versa.

 Use a dictionary of child types if you want to name them not up front but at their moment of birth, which is understandable.